wlmccrae/headline-editor-ghpage/README.md

 | `CORS_HOST` | The GitHub Pages frontend URL |
 | `ENV` | `production` |

-The `railway.toml` in the repo root configures the Railway build and start commands.
+The `railway.toml` in the `backend/` directory configures the Railway build and start commands.

 ### Production Docker (self-hosted)
 [Back to Top](#top)